Why Electrical Grounding is Important

 While thunderstorms can be interesting to see, make sure your child understands that he should get inside if he sees lightning, even if it isn’t raining.
 He should also understand the importance of getting out of a swimming pool (or any body of water) during a storm.

 Your conversations about electricity don’t need to be complicated.
 Take one point at a time, as it becomes relevant, and your child will gradually begin to understand the dangers associated with electricity over time.
 Not sure what to say?
-Ask your electrician in Dover to help the next time he’s working around your house!
+Ask your local licensed electrician to help the next time he’s working around your house!

 Talking to Your Electrician in Dover about Electrical Code